BibliothecaDAO/RealmsWorld/README.md

 ### License

-Atlas is an open-source project released under the MIT License.
+Realms.World is an open-source project released under the MIT License.
 This license allows you to freely use, modify, and distribute the code, as long as you include the original copyright and permission notice in any copy of the software or substantial portions of it.